AmokSolderer/APC/DOC/RunGame.md

 Most Williams games go into 'Factory Settings' mode when started for the first time.
 That means if the game doesn't start, use the Advance and Up/Down Buttons to navigate and quit the Williams settings.
 Note that as you're now in the original Williams settings you can navigate them as usual with one exception:
 You must not keep Advance pressed for more than 1 second with Up/Down in up position as this will trigger the APC settings.
 If you want to browse the Williams Settings quickly, just do it backwards with Up/Down in down position.

-If you feel that your game is not running at the correct speed, you can change PinMame's emulation speed.
-To do this you have to remove the SD card from your Raspberry Pi and access the file
-boot/lisy/lisy_m/cfg/lisyminigames.csv
-There's a throttle value specified for each game.
-Changing this value to a lower value will make the game run faster and vice versa.

 ## PinMame sound

 ### Using old audio boards